Hang on until day five))

 The amounts of miseries one can spot are indescribable.
 But the amount of life that is there is just, what life is.

 I have spent five days, trying my best to see people.
 My first visit was more of limited to exposure.
 I was held with too many emotions, and worries, and stigma of phrases in my head like the ones my mother was asking me about.
-This time I felt more open to see with no veils distracting the reality.
+This time I felt more open to seeing with no veils distracting the reality.

-Each time, you are surrounded with people who are trying to tell you something, to show you the reality that they want you to see, from their own experience and lived life.
+Each time, you are surrounded by people who are trying to tell you something, to show you the reality that they want you to see, from their own experience and lived life.
 There are those who want to show you that Gaza is just a safe place, and keep you away from any street or image that can show you poverty or misery.
-There are those who want to show you the destruction and insist on blaming the occupation, as if the road to Gaza isn’t enough to show reality as raw as it is.
+There are those who want to show you the destruction and insist on blaming the occupation as if the road to Gaza isn’t enough to show reality as raw as it is.

 There is no way one cannot see the destruction, the effect of the continuous seize on this place.
 It is so visible; I believe it is stupid to try to show it.

 I always try to see people when I travel for any reason.
-It is people who can tell you the story of their cities.
+It is individuals who can tell you the story of their cities.
 And it is people who can show you what their life is.
 Not with words and forced images, but with behavior and human interaction.

-(Walking Gaza in the Shoes of it’s women)
+(Walking Gaza in the Shoes of its women)

-I was privileged to become friends with two wonderful ladies from Gaza, who coincidentally come from different societal level, one from Sheikh Radwan, and one from Rimal.
+I was privileged to become friends with two beautiful ladies from Gaza, who coincidentally come from different societal level, one from Sheikh Radwan, and one from Rimal.
 One from the hard working middle class, and one from the historical elite level of the society.
-One in her twenties, and the other in the beginning of her thirties, divorced with three children who have been taken away from her by the applied Shar’i law that gives the man the custody of the children.
+One in her twenties, and the other at the beginning of her thirties, divorced with three children who have been taken away from her by the applied Shar’i law that gives the man the custody of the children.
 She sees her children once a week, and she seems to have gone a long way in her own struggle as a mother, but adapting softly.
 Softness is the word that you can keep repeating when you see her.
 Such a calm, beautiful, sweet face.
 Tolerating or accepting reality doesn’t seem to be the issue in her case.
 She is trying just to move on with her life.
-She finished her university after divorce, started working and her children are growing, and she lives with her mother, who is a widow, with her sister who is also divorced with children.
+She finished her university after divorce, started working and her children are growing, and she lives with her mother, who is a widow, with her sister who is also divorced with kids.
 The two sisters were married to their cousins, who are brothers, and both were divorced for different reasons.
-The other sister is one of the strong models of women in her professional level.
+The other sister is one of the big models of women in her professional level.

-The other lady is more of a tough character, yearning to be a woman, but so entangled with traditions that she strongly believes are pure religion.
+The other lady is more of a tough character, yearning to be a woman, but so entangled with traditions that she firmly believes are pure religion.
 She reminds me of myself in a certain phase of my life.
 She is such an intelligent, impressive woman when it comes to her working efforts, and socially she is such a pleasure to see around.
 A real tough woman by all means.
 A “do not mess with me” character.

 These two young women were my company for the five days on a social level.
 Our first encounter was on the beach.
 I was yearning to walk on the beach from the first visit.
 I was hesitant to do it, watching all the covered people on the beach.
 They were welcoming, and they found it an opportunity to get away from work and from usual constraints.

 Then we walked along the beach.
 I was dying to take a photo where a veiled-masked woman would be in the background.
 Somehow there is something about such an image.
-I am not sure I am catching it yet, but am there in me.
-We walked along the beach, took pictures, and later sat in a waffle shop to eat nutella-covered waffles.
+I am not sure I am catching it yet but am there to me.
+We walked along the beach, took pictures, and later sat in a waffle shop to eat Nutella-covered waffles.
 The only difference between them and the ones I eat with my daughters every few days here in Jerusalem is the price.
 I was still taken by surprise with everything we did.
 I was like; “ o you have this? “ I felt ridiculous often of course.
 I was happily walking along through the two young ladies shoes.
 We stayed out until 11:00 pm. and then each went home.
 The energy and the movement in the streets were as vibrant as it was the hours before.
 People are all out.
 As usual, I have to meet someone famous, there was this well-known comedian who passed by, and all were gathered to talk to him.
 Of course I “convinced “ him that I was famous.
 Actually, just saying that I am from Jerusalem made me the center of the attention of the gathering as well.
 People have so much nostalgia to the other side of this land.
-And of course they wish to leave Gaza and feel the freedom of a normal movement.
+And of course, they wish to leave Gaza and feel the freedom of a normal movement.

 In the next day, I managed to squeeze my working schedule into a two hours break to visit the Hammam.
-Hammam al Samra, a hundred and fifty years old Hammam in an old neighborhood in Th city of Gaza.
+Hammam al-Samra, a hundred and fifty years old Hammam in an old neighborhood in Th city of Gaza.
 A typical condensed area with many allies and a big market.
 It felt like old Syrian Hammam in TV series.
 I was still taken by surprise by everything I see.
-Before going to the Hammam we stopped at a big supermarket, which turned out to be more like a department store.
+Before going to the Hammam, we stopped at a big supermarket, which turned out to be more like a department store.
 It was so impressive.
-I was surprised to see Israeli products in some shelves.
+I was surprised to see Israeli products on some shelves.
 I was impressed with the massive size of the place and the many different collections of everything.
 You will never find a store half size of this in all the west bank and Jerusalem.
 It is more like Dubai, Turkey, department stores.